rahulworld/Data-analysis/examples/README.md

 ![method](images/datavalues.png)

 ### 11. Hargreaves method
 The Hargreaves-Somani equation can be used to estimate the reference crop evapotransipration using minimum climatological data.
 In OAT the daily reference evapotransipration can be calculated from a given Sensor with a resolution smaller than 1 day, by clicking the “Execute” button.
-The parameters needed by the Hargreaves equation are automatically extracted and a new time series is produced with daily evapotransiration values..
+The parameters needed by the Hargreaves equation are automatically extracted and a new time series is produced with daily evapotransiration values

 ![method](images/hargreaves.png)